chuacw/CWEthGasMon/ReleaseNotes/README.md

 Future
 ===
-This solution was built with as a REST server, with the gas provider as Etherscan and the database as Redis.
+This solution was built as a REST server, with the gas provider as Etherscan and the database as Redis.

 With more time available, the following can be investigated.